For a PDF version of this, see ERA_Constition as of February 2025

 - 7.3 The Secretary shall be responsible for the administrative work of the Association and will act under the general direction and authority of the Committee.
 He/she may also act under the direction of and by the authority of a special resolution of a General Meeting of the Association.

 - 7.4 The Treasurer shall be responsible for maintaining a bank account in the name of Egham Residents Association and receiving all monies and paying all Accounts agreed by the Committee.
-The Treasurer shall act under the general direction of the Committee, including any statutory requirements relating to membership of Runnymede Independent Residents’ Group, and prepare an annual statement of receipts and payments to 31st December each year, which shall be audited by a suitable person elected annually for that purpose.
+The Treasurer shall act under the general direction of the Committee, including any statutory requirements relating to membership of Runnymede Independent Residents’ Group, and prepare an annual statement of receipts and payments to 31st December each year, which shall be audited by a suitable person selected annually for that purpose.
 The Accounts will then be presented to the next AGM for adoption.

 8 Councillors: Terms of Reference

-- 8.3 Councillors or candidates, nominated and officially supported by the Association, must not be officers or an active members of a political party other than Runnymede Independent Residents’ Group.
+- 8.3 Councillors or candidates, nominated and officially supported by the Association, must not be officers or active members of a political party other than Runnymede Independent Residents’ Group.

 - 8.4 Councillors elected with the official support of the Association would be a representative of the electorate and not a delegate of the Association.
 He/she will, however, always be mindful of Association Policy and must frequently consult and report to the Association.